Oil in the Congo Basin: A Carbon Sink Under the Hammer

 The Congo Rainforest Under the Hammer

-In July 2022, the DRC government put licenses for 30 oil and gas blocks all across the country up for sale.14841 At least 13 of the 30 blocks overlap with protected areas like the Virunga and Upemba National Parks.14845 According to Didier Budimbu, DRC Minister of Hydrocarbons, TotalEnergies and ExxonMobil were interested in the oil licenses.14849 Later, both companies claimed they would not participate in the auction.14851 It is not clear whether they will keep their promise.
-Although the auction of the oil blocks in the Congo Basin should have ended in January 2023, the DRC's Ministry of Hydrocarbons has since extended the deadline and it is unclear when the results of the auction will be made public.15503
+sale.14841 At least 13 of the 30 blocks overlap with protected areas like the Virunga and Upemba National Parks.14845 According to Didier Budimbu, DRC Minister of Hydrocarbons, TotalEnergies and ExxonMobil were interested in the oil licenses.14849 Later, both companies claimed they would not participate in the

-The DRC’s oil auction is opening the doors for fossil fuel companies to invade the rainforest in the Congo Basin, which stretches from the African Great Lakes in the east to the Gulf of Guinea in the west.
+The DRC’s oil auction opened the doors for fossil fuel companies to invade the rainforest in the Congo Basin, which stretches from the African Great Lakes in the east to the Gulf of Guinea in the west.
 It straddles six countries.14855 The largest part of the Basin lies in the Democratic Republic of the Congo.
 Through the Basin flows the world's deepest river, the Congo River.
 Along its banks lie savannahs, swamps, peatlands and old-growth forests.
 It is the only river in the world to cross the equator twice.

 The second largest rainforest on Earth grows in the Congo Basin.14857 Thousands of different plant and animal species live here.
 Many of them cannot be found anywhere else on the planet.14859 Okapis, the so-called forest giraffes, wander through the dense rainforest.
 The closest living relatives to humans, the bonobos, climb in the trees.
 More than 98% of bonobo DNA is identical to human DNA.14861 The Congo Basin is their only home.15503